Home | Browse Topics | Consumer rights & money | Consumer protection | Automatic guarantees when buying from a business

 Yes – buying online is treated the same as any other sale.
 You’ll still be protected by the Fair Trading Act and the Consumers Guarantees Act.

-If you buy from a New Zealand business and the goods are faulty, you are able to get refunds, repairs or replacements under the Consumer Guarantees Act.
+If you buy from a New Zealand business and the goods are faulty, you can get refunds, repairs or replacements under the Consumer Guarantees Act.

 If you purchased the goods using a debit or credit card online and your goods don’t arrive, you can ask your bank to reverse the payment (“chargeback”).